 If stock’s beta is 3, it indicates that the stock is three times more volatile than the market.
 If the market is forecasted to give a 10% return, your stock will then give you an amazing 30% return.
-But if the market slips 10% than the stock will give you a 30% loss which is very terrible.
+But if the market slips 10% then the stock will give you a 30% loss which is very terrible.

-As a trader your number one priority should always be capital protection.
+As a trader, your number one priority should always be capital protection.
 This is why we like using the poor man’s covered call strategy.